ecruz165/agentx-cli/packages/vscode-copilot/MANUAL_TEST.md

 1. Build the project
 2. Package the extension
 3. Install the extension in VS Code
-4. Open VS Code with the `example-knowledge-base` workspace
+4. Open VS Code with the `default-knowledge-base` workspace

 ---